 Apache ActiveMQ Artemis allows sets of permissions to be defined against the queues based on their address.
-An exact match on the address can be used or a wildcard match can be used using the wildcard characters '#' and ''.
+An exact match on the address can be used or a wildcard match can be used using the wildcard characters ' # ' and ' '.

-Seven different permissions can be given to the set of queues which match the address.
+Eight different permissions can be given to the set of queues which match the address.
 Those permissions are:

-- createDurableQueue.
-This permission allows the user to create a durable queue under matching addresses. - deleteDurableQueue.
-This permission allows the user to delete a durable queue under matching addresses. - createNonDurableQueue.
-This permission allows the user to create a non-durable queue under matching addresses. - deleteNonDurableQueue.
-This permission allows the user to delete a non-durable queue under matching addresses. - send .
+createDurableQueue .
+This permission allows the user to create a durable queue under matching addresses.

+- deleteDurableQueue .
+This permission allows the user to delete a durable queue under matching addresses. - createNonDurableQueue .
+This permission allows the user to create a non-durable queue under matching addresses. - deleteNonDurableQueue .
+This permission allows the user to delete a non-durable queue under matching addresses. - send.
 This permission allows the user to send a message to matching addresses. - consume.
-This permission allows the user to consume a message from a queue bound to matching addresses. - manage.
+This permission allows the user to consume a message from a queue bound to matching addresses. - browse.
+This permission allows the user to browse a queue bound to the matching address. - manage.
 This permission allows the user to invoke management operations by sending management messages to the management address.